nnirror/facet/README.md

 ---
 - **cc** ( _controller_number_ = 70, _channel_ = 1 )
 	- sends a MIDI cc event bound to controller # `controller_number` for every value in the FacetPattern's data.
-	- _Note_: This function is automatically scaled into the expected data range for MIDI CC data.
+	- _Note_: This method is automatically scaled into the expected data range for MIDI CC data.
 It expects a FacetPattern of values between 0 and 1.
 	- The `channel` argument by default sends the MIDI out channel 1.
 It can be set to any channel between 1-16.
 	- example:
 		- `$('example').drunk(64,0.1).cc();`